PARIS21 promotes the better use and production of statistics throughout the developing world.

 PARIS21 was established by the United Nations, the European Commission, the Organisation for Economic Co-operation and Development (OECD), the International Monetary Fund, and the World Bank.

-The PARIS21 Secretariat -- hosted within the OECD's Statistics Directorate -- has benefitted from the generous financial contributions of the following donors:
+The PARIS21 Secretariat -- hosted within the OECD's Statistics and Data Directorate -- has benefitted from the generous financial contributions of the following donors:

-Austria, Belgium, EFTA, Finland, France, Greece, Ireland, Italy, Japan, Netherlands, Norway, Spain, Sweden, World Bank
+Austria, Belgium, Canada, EFTA, Finland, France, Gates Foundation, Greece, Italy, Japan, Netherlands, Norway, Spain, World Bank